 ● Fix 1.
 How do you sharpen a chainsaw that cuts crooked:

-• Gather the needed tools: Before you begin, make sure you have all of the necessary tools on hand.
+Before you begin, make sure you have all of the necessary tools on hand.
 A round file and a file guide are required for sharpening.
-To reduce the danger of injury, make sure the file includes a safety handle.
+Ensure the file includes a safety handle to reduce the danger of injury.

-• Adjust the chainsaw bar: If possible, adjust your chainsaw bar on a bench before continuing.
-When opposed to manually holding the chainsaw, this makes filing much easier and more efficient.
 Ensure the bar’s longitudinal side is secured between the wise fixtures, with the cutter teeth’ top side visible above.
 Also, while the bar is fixed, your chain should move.

-• File the cutter teeth: Using the round file positioned in the file guide, push firmly on the top surface of a cutter tooth at a 30degree angle.
-After that, move it across the cutter by pressing it tightly.
-It is important to understand that the filing should only be done in one direction.
 Moving the file back and forth repeatedly will cause it to be damaged.
 When filing, push the file away from the saw and not towards it.
 Also, keep it pressed forcefully until you feel the metal peeling away from the surface.
 Repeat the process on the remaining cutter until they are all completely filed.

-• File the depth gauges: While the cutter teeth are being filed, it is also critical to adjust the depth gauges so that we do not lose our cutting depth.
-Use a flat file and a depth gauge guide tool for this reason, and check that their top surface has been leveled according to the guide tool.
+While the cutter teeth are being filed, adjusting the depth gauges is critical so we do not lose our cutting depth.
+For this reason, use a flat file and a depth gauge guide tool to check that their top surface has been leveled according to the guide tool.
 Then, for the whole chain, repeat the operation.

 ● Fix 2.
 Tighten your chain:

 If your saw still cuts crooked despite the chain being perfectly sharpened, consider checking your chain’s tension.
 If the chain sags unnecessarily, use the chain adjustment screw to tighten it.
-If it is still loose enough, you may need to break it open and remove a couple of links so that its length is short enough to fit snugly on the guide bar.a
+If it is still loose enough, you may need to break it open and remove a couple of links so that its length is short enough to fit snugly on the guide bar. a

 ● Fix 3.
 Find the chain with the right thickness:

-Suppose you find out that your chain wiggles sideways in the bar’s groove.
-Consider checking its thickness and that of the guide bar’s groove.
-You can find out your groove’s thickness from the owner’s manual.
 Most chainsaw bars use chains having a thickness of 5/8th of an inch.
 Using a steel ruler, you can check your chain’s thickness, and if it falls short of 5/8th of an inch, you need to mount the correct chain on the guide bar.

 ● Fix 4.
 Flip the groove over:

 When the chain still wiggles sideways despite being of the correct thickness.
-The guide bar is probably has worn out on one side.
-That side usually is the lower side which makes contact with the wood.
-It also makes sense as this side of the bar experiences the highest amount of fatigue and is most susceptible to wear.
+The guide bar is probably worn out on one side.
+That side is usually the lower side, which makes contact with the wood.

-A straightforward solution to this problem is to flip the bar over and remount the chain on it.
-Now the upper side of the bar, which has less wear, is on the lower side.
 Again, try to flop the chain sideways and notice if it still wiggles in the groove.
-You may notice that now on the lower side, it doesn’t wiggle much but does considerably on the upper side of the bar.
+You may see that now, on the lower side, it doesn’t squirm much but does considerably on the upper side of the bar.
 That won’t matter to us since we are only concerned with the cutting side of the bar.

 ● Fix 5.
 Grind the uneven rails: